moneta-rb/moneta/README.md

 Testing is done using [Travis-CI](http://travis-ci.org/minad/moneta).
 Currently we support Ruby 1.8.7 and 1.9.3.

 Benchmarks for each store are done on [Travis-CI](http://travis-ci.org/minad/moneta) for each build.
-Take a look there to compare the speed of the different key value stores.
+Take a look there to compare the speed of the different key value stores for different key/value sizes and size distributions.
+Feel free to add your own configurations!
 The impact of Moneta should be minimal since it is only a thin layer on top of the different stores.

 ## More information